stelzinga/MF/Management_Framework.md

 This includes assets like goodwill, copyrights, procedures, referential data, etc. that are or are not also Accounting Assets.

 #### Data
 The terms *Data* and *Information* a.k.a. *Info* are often used interchangeably, but they aren't the same.
-Data, in the Management Framework, is defined as individual facts, while Information is the organisation, interpretation and visualisation of those facts within a relevant context.
+Data, in the Management Framework, is defined as *individual records of fact*, while Information is the *organisation, interpretation and visualisation* of those facts *within a relevant context*.
 Data is also an intangible Asset, but has its own classification given its importance.
 Data is a combination of a physical repository (classified under Infrastructure) and the content held therein.
 Content can be broken down into two key types: *Structured Data* (spreadsheets, databases,...), and *Unstructured Data* (videos, music, pictures, text, presentations, source code,...).
 Neither Data nor Information yield truth (an accurate reflection of reality) as such, because both can be subjectively produced (Harari, 2024).
 However, this note will not enter in that philosophical debate and stick to the simple premise that Managers have an interest to have Data and Information produced such that is as accurate as possible, and it is assumed that Managers do this in the best interest of the Venture.

 #### Services
 This refers to Services provided by Suppliers and which are not any of the above e.g., trading venues, catering. cleaning services.
 Such Services are not recognised as an Asset on the Balance Sheet, but rather generate a Cost on the Income Statement.
 From an Operations perspective such Services are an Asset as they enable Operations to be performed.